 Jesus’ second use of Hades is Matthew 16:18,

 I will build My church, and the gates of Hades shall not prevail against it.”

-That this idea, which is profoundly powerful when understood in context, has been misconstrued into caricatures that the devil himself personally inhabits “Hell” overseeing the torture of the damned is terribly unfortunate, and plays more to the Greek concept of Hades, the god of the underworld, and Tartaroo than the Biblical record.
+That this idea of the “gates of Hades”, which is profoundly powerful when understood in context, has been misconstrued into caricatures that the devil himself personally inhabits “Hell” overseeing the torture of the damned is terribly unfortunate, and plays more to the Greek concept of Hades, the god of the underworld, and Tartaroo than the Biblical record.